March 17, 2021

 An alternative is to go with VTS and VEU for a combined and complete global exposure.
 With the US being about 50-60% of the global market, and VEU making up the other 40-50%, it’s a pretty neat combo.
 The problem is the tax issues mentioned, which are not ideal, nor are they easy to understand!

 What does VDHG invest in?
-This fund holds a portfolio of ETFs.
+This fund holds a portfolio of managed funds.
 Together, they form a globally diversified portfolio, which includes Aussie, international, emerging market and small cap shares.

 VDHG has 90% allocated to ‘growth’ assets, and 10% allocated to so-called ‘income’ assets, like fixed interest and bonds.
 Here’s the full breakdown…